-North Central Florida consists of 16 counties, including Gadsen, Leon, Wakulla, Jefferson, Madison, Taylor, Hamilton, Suwanee, Lafayette, Dixie, Columbia, Union, Bradford, Gilchrist, Alachua, and Levy.
-All of these counties are within USDA growing zone 8
+North Central Florida consists of 16 counties, including Gadsden, Leon, Wakulla, Jefferson, Madison, Taylor, Hamilton, Suwanee, Lafayette, Dixie, Columbia, Union, Bradford, Gilchrist, Alachua, and Levy.
+All of these counties are within the USDA growing zone 8.

 Due to our subtropical climate, there are several trees that will grow well in this area.
-But, we have a few favorites when it comes to choosing the best trees in Florida to beautify your landscape.
+But, we have a few favorites when it comes to choosing the best Central Florida trees to beautify your landscape.

 The list below is not meant to be exhaustive but rather offers a few of our recommendations for adding some foliage to your home or business’s landscape.